1952 Summer Olympics: Venues

 The shooting events took place at the Malmi shooting range 11 kilometers from the center of Helsinki, with the exception of clay pigeon shooting.
 Clay pigeon shooting was performed on the Finnish Hunters' Association track Huopalahti.Ruskeasuo competed in dressage as well as in Tali and Laakso in field riding.

 The Töölö Rowing Stadium was built for rowing and canoeing events one kilometer from Taivallahti.
 However, the place was not accepted as a place for rowing competitions, as it was open to the sea breeze.
 The rowing took place in Meilahti about three kilometers from the Stadium.
 The place was considerably more sheltered than Taivallahti.
 Harmaja, a lighthouse island a couple of kilometers off the coast of Helsinki, was the starting and finishing area for larger sailing classes.
 Finn was the starting and finish point of the race Liuskasaari close to the coast.

 The Marathon running route was north of the Stadium to Käpylä, Pakinkylä, Tuomarinkylä, Vantaa, Tikkurila and Korso.
 In Tuusula, Mätäkivenmäki there was a turning point from which the runners set off on their way back to the Stadium.
 The 50-kilometer walk was organized along the same route.
 A memorial stone was later erected at the turning point along Old Tuusulantie.

-A swimming stadium was built in Hämeenlinna for Åland for the pentathlon.
-The other four pentathlon events were also held in the vicinity of Åland.
+A swimming stadium was built in Hämeenlinna for Ahvenisto for the pentathlon.
+The other four pentathlon events were also held in the vicinity of Ahvenisto.

 Participating National Olympic Committees

 A total of 69 nations participated in these Games, up from 59 in the 1948 Games.
 Thirteen nations made their first Olympic appearance in 1952: The Bahamas, the People's Republic of China, Gold Coast (now Ghana), Guatemala, Hong Kong, Indonesia, Israel, Netherlands Antilles, Nigeria, Soviet Union (USSR), Thailand, and Vietnam.

 Japan and Germany were both reinstated and permitted to send athletes after being banned for 1948 for their instigation of World War II.
 Due to the division of Germany, German athletes from Saar entered a separate team for the only time.
 Only West Germany would provide athletes for the actual German team, since East Germany refused to participate in a joint German team.

+Romania returned to the games in this edition.

+Nations that participated in the previous games in London 1948 but was absent in Helsinki 1952 included Afghanistan, Colombia, Malta, Peru and Syria.

+Puerto Rico is an unincorporated territory and commonwealth of the United States.
+Bahamas, Bermuda, Gold Coast (modern-day Ghana), Hong Kong, Jamaica, Nigeria, Singapore, Trinidad and Tobago, and British Guyana was all part of the British Empire.
+Netherlands Antilles was a constituent country of the Kingdom of Netherlands.

+The Soviet Union sent the largest delegation.

+Number of athletes by National Olympic Committees (by highest to lowest)

 Medal count

 These are the top ten nations that won medals at the 1952 Games.